 With a small knife, peel the skin from the tomatoes.
 It should come off very easily.
 With the tip of a knife, cut around each green crown and remove it.
 Discard the crown and the skin.
 Squeeze the tomatoes into the sink to release excess juice and push out the seeds.
 Put the tomato pulp in a bowl, crushing roughly with your hands to break it up into small chunks.
 You’ll have a few seeds remaining, which is no big deal.
 Frankly, Ferran and Heston said that’s where most of the umami flavor in tomato is anyway.
 So I wouldn’t worry about it if I were you.

 In a large saute pan, add a bit of olive oil and chopped garlic (optional).
-Add the tomato pulp into the pan.
+Add the tomato pulp to the pan.
 Add a big pinch of salt.

 Let cook for about a minute or two, until you can see the pulp breaking down and releasing the juices.
 Use a slotted spoon to pick up the pulp and put it into a bowl, leaving the juice in the pan.